-Brian Miller enters his fifth year at Tulane as the associate athletics communications director.
+Brian Miller enters his sixth year at Tulane as the associate athletics communications director.

 Prior to arriving in New Orleans, he spent a year and a half working at Louisiana Tech University as the director of marketing and communications or the College of Business as well as the director of marketing and communications for the Academy of Marketing Science.

-Miller, a 17-year veteran of the sports information world, spend six years at LSU, three years at Auburn, three years at Louisiana Tech and a year at Florida Atlantic University.
+Miller, a 18-year veteran of the sports information world, spend six years at LSU, three years at Auburn, three years at Louisiana Tech and a year at Florida Atlantic University.

 He is worked with numerous sports over the years, including the two-time BCS National Champion LSU football teams, the five-time NCAA Final Four participant LSU women's basketball teams and the two-time NCAA Final Four participant Louisiana Tech women's basketball teams.